agent-cli-dev by basnijholt

 2. Runs project setup (installs dependencies)

-3. Saves your prompt to `.claude/TASK.md` in the worktree (for reference)
+3. Saves your prompt to a unique task file in `.claude/` in the worktree (for reference)

 4. Opens a new terminal tab with an AI coding agent